rohanagarwal/slate/source/index.html.md

 request_id | Auto-generated, unique request identifier

 ### Response
-The response contains the results of the county criminal search, if VDS is done processing the request.
+The response contains the results of the county criminal search, if Veridata is done processing the request.

 The first section of the JSON with key `request` has the original request details.